Vaginitis (yeast infection, BV, trich)

 - Do not sleep in underwear.

 - Change out of a wet bathing suit or wet clothing immediately after swimming or exercising.

 - Avoid hot tubs or hot baths.

 - Avoid deodorant or scented pads or tampons.

 - Avoid scented soaps or body wash in genital area; use mild, unscented soaps.
 Rinse genitals after a bubble bath.

 If your symptoms don’t get better after treatment, call 812-855-7688 for a medical appointment.
-If you have questions about vaginitis or other health care concerns call Health and Wellness Education at 812-855-7338.
+If you have questions about vaginitis or other health care concerns call Health and Wellness Promotion at 812-855-7338.